amanmishra2424/HK-share/COMPLETE_IMPLEMENTATION_GUIDE.md

 ## Overview

-The PDF Printing System has been successfully enhanced with:
+The Print For You has been successfully enhanced with:
 1. **OTP-based Email Verification** (prevents duplicate email issues)
 2. **Required Academic Year** (enables proper PDF organization by year/branch/batch)
 3. **Proper Error Handling** (all edge cases covered)